expo/expo/docs/pages/preview/eas-update/deployment-patterns.md

 Testing changes: (a) Test changes on TestFlight and the Play Store Internal Track and/or (b) Test changes with internal distribution builds.

-Publishing updates: (c) create update branches that are version based, like `version-1.0`.
+Publishing updates: (c) Create update branches that are version based, like "version-1.0".

 Diagram of flow: